kouroshmomenip/kouroshmomenip/README.md

 # 💫 About Me:
 💻 Turning ideas into reality with Vue.js, React, and Flutter.<br>🎨 Passionate about clean design and seamless user experiences.<br>🔧 Constantly improving, experimenting, and learning.
-Open to new opportunities!<br>🌟 Obsessed with crafting clean and efficient code that scales.<br>🤖 AI Learner & Innovator<br>🤡 Fun Fact: The first website ever created is still online!
-It was launched by Tim Berners-Lee in 1991 and can be visited at info.cern.ch.
+Open to new opportunities!<br>🌟 Obsessed with crafting clean and efficient code that scales.<br>🤖 AI Learner & Innovator<br>🤡 - ML

 ## 🌐 Socials: